nschumac/mw2-cheat/README.md

 ## DISCLAIMER: THIS IS FOR NON COMERCIAL USE AND EDUCATIONAL PURPOSES ONLY

 This was Project i worked on when i first started getting interested in Reverse Engineering.
-In this project im "hacking" the steam verison "Call of Duty - Modern Warfare 2".
+In this project i am "hacking" the steam verison "Call of Duty - Modern Warfare 2".

 ![](https://github.com/nschumac/mw2-cheat/blob/main/resources/iw4mp_iERX9GOjVn.gif)